DobiShredder/MD_simulation/README.md

 pymol-open-source
 ```

-*If you need some any help, pleas contact me.*
+*If you need any help, pleas contact me.*